vyduckien/C-Project/README.md

-# Welcome to the repository of the program
+# 8-bit greyscale to binary color

 This program converts an greyscale BMP file of 8-bit color depth to a binary bmp file.